InertialObserver/museum_tracker/README.md

 To use the app:

+# Setup instructions:
+    # Clone git repo
+    # Use psql info above to set up the database
+    #ruby 2.2.0p0 (2014-12-25 revision 49005) [x86_64-darwin14]
+    # Retrieve the included Gemfile and Run the following command: bundle install
+    # In bash run: ruby app.rb
-Run ruby app.rb Navigate in your browser to localhost:4567 and enjoy!!
+    #Navigate in your browser to localhost:4567

 Bug reports